rvthai/baucua/README.md

 2. Run `git submodule init` and `git submodule update` subsequently.
 3. From the root directory, run `npm run dev`.

-The server will be listening on port 9000 by default.
+The server will be listening on port 9000 by default.\
-\nOpen http://localhost:9000 to view it in the browser.
+Open http://localhost:9000 to view it in the browser.